thecartercenter/nemo/docs/production-setup.md

         nvm install 8.9.4
         npm install -g yarn
 3. Follow the 'General Upgrade Instructions' below to upgrade to **v8.12**.

+#### Upgrading to v9.0

+1. Make a backup of your database, as `deploy` user: `pg_dump elmo_production > tmp/pre-v9.0-dump.sql`
+2. The data migrations in this upgrade may take some time if you have a lot of data.
+To protect your data, stop your server and DelayedJob, as privileged user: `sudo systemctl stop nginx && sudo systemctl stop delayed-job`
+3. Follow the 'General Upgrade Instructions' below to upgrade to **v9.0**.
+4. Start your server and DelayedJob: `sudo systemctl start nginx && sudo systemctl start delayed-job`

+#### Upgrading to v9.1

+1. Make a backup of your database, as `deploy` user: `pg_dump elmo_production > tmp/pre-v9.1-dump.sql`
+2. Follow the 'General Upgrade Instructions' below to upgrade to **v9.1**.
+3. Run `bundle exec rake option_set_reclone` to repair option set references that may exist in your database due to a bug in a previous version.

 #### Upgrading to lastest master